-\end{prop} \begin{proof}Follows immediately from Definition~\ref{Def:Rx} and Theorem~\ref{Thm:semimartingale}. \end{proof} \begin{rem} Setting $x = 0$ in \eqref{Eq:Rx_def} yields that $F(y)$ is a convex and lower semi-continuous function of L\'evy-Khintchine form.
-The same is not necessarily true for $R_1, \dotsc, R_d$, since the matrices $\alpha^i$ may not be positive semidefinite or the measures $\mu^i$ may be signed measures. \end{rem} We use the functions $F(y)$ and $R(y)$ to set up a system of ODEs associated to the affine process $X$.
+\begin{rem} Setting $x = 0$ in \eqref{Eq:Rx_def} yields that $F(y)$ is a convex and lower semi-continuous function of L\'evy--Khintchine form.
+The same is not necessarily true for $R_1, \ldots, R_d$, since the matrices $\alpha^i$ may not be positive semidefinite, or the measures $\mu^i$ may be signed measures. \end{rem}

+We use the functions $F(y)$ and $R(y)$ to set up a system of ODEs associated to the affine process $X$.
 These equations play a key role in our main result.

-\begin{defn}[Extended Riccati system] Let $X$ be an affine process and $F,R$ and $\cY$ be defined as in Definition~\ref{Def:D} and Proposition~\ref{Prop:FR}.
-Let $T \ge 0, y \in \cY$ and let
+\begin{defn}[(Extended Riccati system)] Let $X$ be an affine process and $F,R$ and $\cY$ be defined as in Definition~\ref{Def:D} and Proposition~\ref{Prop:FR}.
+Let $T \ge0, y \in\cY$ and let

-be $C^1$-functions mapping $[0,T]$ to $\RR$ resp. $\cY$ that satisfy
+be $C^1$-functions mapping $[0,T]$ to $\RR$ (resp., $\cY$) that satisfy

-for all $t \in [0,T]$.
+for all $t \in[0,T]$.
 Then we call $(p,q)$ a solution (up to time $T$ and with starting point $y$) of the extended Riccati system associated to $X$. \end{defn}

 It is important to note that in general the function $R$ is locally Lipschitz continuous only on the interior of $\cY$, but may fail to be Lipschitz continuous at the boundary of $\cY$.
 Hence solutions of \eqref{Eq:Eric} reaching or starting at the boundary of $\cY$ may not be unique.
 For this reason we add the following definition.